nomath4u/radiusnetworks.github.io/_posts/2014-12-19-campaignkit-on-android-wearables.md

 deliver targeted messaging - campaigns to mobile devices within proximity of any place and time of your choosing.
-Campaign Kit provides an advanced interface to create or upload rich content to be be delivered to your customer’s mobile devices around specific campaign criteria (ex. proximity far (geofence), near (beacon), time, schedule, etc.
+Campaign Kit provides an advanced interface to create or upload rich content to be be delivered to your customer’s mobile devices around specific campaign criteria such as proximity far (geofence), near (beacon), time, schedule, etc.

 It is assumed you are familiar with Android Studio, and you have an